 The stained glass windows

-St. Paul's United Church of Christ is graced with a wonderful series of stained-glass windows circling our sanctuary.
-The artist was Mr. Conrad Pickel, and these windows were designed, created, and installed during the construction of our present church building in 1950.
+St. Paul's United Church of Christ is graced with a wonderful series of stained-glass windows circling our Sanctuary.
+The artist was Mr. Conrad Pickel.
+The windows were designed, created, and installed during the construction of our present church building in 1950.

-The descriptions of each window appearing below are taken from the publication: The Past is Prologue - Saint Paul's United Church of Christ - 1879-1979 - Saint Paul, Minnesota.
-However, the windows' narrative in The Past is Prologue was in turn a reprinting of The Story of Our Windows written by the Reverend Erwin Koch, D.D. and first published in the church's 80th anniversary booklet.
-(As of this writing in late 2012, no historical church document has been found that definitively explains the elements of the window of Saints Peter and Paul.
+The descriptions of each window in the links on this page are taken from the publication: The Past Is Prologue - Saint Paul's United Church of Christ - 1879-1979 - Saint Paul, Minnesota.
+However, the windows' narrative in The Past Is Prologue was in turn a reprinting of The Story of Our Windows by the Reverend Erwin Koch, D.D., first published in the church's 80th anniversary booklet.
+(No historical church document has been found that definitively explains the elements of the window of Saints Peter and Paul.
 Any readers knowing about such a document, or with further insight into the symbolism shown for these two saints are encouraged to contact the church office.)

 CHRIST BLESSES THE CHILDREN

-This biblical scene is portrayed in a deeply symbolical way.
-In a time when prejudice among races hovers like a dark cloud over mankind our Lord is shown calling to Him children of all races: a white girl clad in today's dress, an American Indian girl, a boy from Asia wearing a turban, a little black boy playing on the ground.
+This biblical scene is portrayed in a deeply symbolic way.
+In a time when prejudice among races hovers like a dark cloud over mankind, our Lord is shown calling to Him children of all races: a white girl clad in today's dress, an American Indian girl, a boy from Asia wearing a turban, a black child playing on the ground.
 Jesus invites them all to come to Him and receive His blessing.
-His love embraces the children of all races and nations; His love is color blind.
+His love embraces the children of all races and nations; His love is colorblind.
 The children are led to Christ by a mother, holding her baby in her arms.

-The trees following the contour of the group symbolize the spiritual shelter they find in Christ, and also suggest that these children are in the spring-tide of life.
+The trees following the contour of the group symbolize the spiritual shelter they find in Christ and also suggest that these children are in the springtime of life.
 The small design in the upper left shows a millstone, signifying Christ’s admonition: “Whoever causes one of these little ones who believe in Me to sin, it would be better for him to have a great millstone fastened round his neck and to drown in the depth of the sea.”
-(Matthew 18:6)
+(Matthew 18: 6)

 The lower section of the left lancet depicts the conferring of Holy Baptism on a little child.
 On the left we see the parents, in the center the minister pouring the water of regeneration on the child’s head, and on the right the sponsors.